Authentication and Authorization

 Available scopes include:

-offline_access - To recieve a Refresh Token
+offline_access – To request a refresh token

 redirect_uri